FactorySimPy/FactorySimPy/README.md

 # FactorySimPy

-> **Light-weight component library for discrete-event simulation of manufacturing systems, built on top of SimPy 4.1.1**
+> **A light-weight component library for discrete-event simulation of manufacturing systems**

 <!-- [![PyPI](https://img.shields.io/pypi/v/factorysimpy?color=informational)](https://pypi.org/project/factorysimpy/)
 [![Python >= 3.8](https://img.shields.io/pypi/pyversions/factorysimpy)](https://pypi.org/project/factorysimpy/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-yellow.svg)](LICENSE) -->

-FactorySimPy is an opensource, lightweight python library for modeling and discrete-event simulation of manufacturing systems.
-This library has a canonical set of components that are seen in a typical manufacuting setting like Processors with processing delay or Joints that pack incoming items from different other components or buffers that behave like a FIFO queue, etc. These components' behaviour is pre-built and configurable.
-User has to provide the model structure and the component parameters to run the simulation model.
-User can include new features by deriving from the existing classes.
-This library is built on SimPy 4 and supports as fast as possible and real time simulation.
-Currently, the library supports discrete item flows only and is ideal for systems where the structure remains unchanged.
-We also plan to add support for material flow.
+FactorySimPy is a lightweight Python library for modeling and discrete-event simulation of manufacturing systems, built using SimPy (version ≥ 4.1.1).
+It provides a compact set of pre-built, validated, and configurable component classes for manufacturing systems components such as machines and conveyors.
+Users can easily model a manufacturing system as a graph, with nodes representing processing elements (such as machines), and edges representing transportation methods (such as conveyors, human operators, or robotic fleets).
+FactorySimPy includes built-in support for reporting a variety of performance metrics and offers both accelerated ("as-fast-as-possible") and real-time simulation modes, making it suitable for digital twins and control applications.
+Currently, the library supports discrete item flows and is particularly suited for systems with fixed structures.
+Future updates will include support for continuous material flow.

 ---